Includes pictures and a full run down of what’s going on!

 The Gardens will eventually lead you down to…

 Just behind Princes Street lies George Street.
-The home to The Dome has adopted a humongous drop-ride, Ice Adventure area and a brand-new illuminated Dome for this year’s celebrations.
-You will also notice the addition of a few markets and bars here to encourage your shopping spree a little further.
-My advice and recommendation is to make sure you swing past the street after sunset; the decorations wrapped around The Dome come to life, as well as the lights encapsulating the new illuminated Dome a little further along!
+The home to The Dome has adopted some more market-stalls and a gigantic illuminated walkway for this year’s celebrations.
+My advice and recommendation is to make sure you swing past the street after sunset; the decorations wrapped around The Dome come to life, as well as the walkway tunnel a little further along!

 St. Andrew’s Square

 The Square has ironically been taken over by a circular ice rink for all of the family to enjoy!
 Join in the fun, stand by and watch or even cross the bridge over the top of the rink into the indoor bar and escape the cold for a while.
 It’s a quieter – but just as beautiful – little area to stop by.